-Truman State University’s Greenwood Center
+Truman State University

-The former Greenwood Elementary School, a treasured historical community building in Kirksville, Mo., will be the future site of the Missouri’s first inter-professional center north of I-70 dedicated to serving those with autism and other neurodevelopmental disorders.Support the Greenwood Center Project
+The former Greenwood Elementary School, a treasured community building in Kirksville, is being converted to a facility dedicated to serving those with autism and other neurodevelopmental disorders.Support the Greenwood Center Project

 Originally built in 1935, the Greenwood School served elementary students in Kirksville for more than six decades.
-Truman State University bought the building in 1999, when the Kirksville School District built a new elementary school, and it has primarily been used as a storage facility since that time.
+Truman State University bought the building in 1999 when the Kirksville School District built a new elementary school, and the former Greenwood Elementary School has primarily been used as a storage facility since that time.